singhkpratham/geocompr/12-transport.md

 - Describe the geographical pattern of transport behavior in the city.
 - Identify key public transport nodes and routes along which cycling to rail stations could be encouraged, as the first stage in multi-model trips.
-- Analyze travel 'desire lines' to, to find where many people drive short distances.
+- Analyze travel 'desire lines', to find where many people drive short distances.
 - Identify cycle route locations that will encourage less car driving and more cycling.

 To get the wheels rolling on the practical aspects of this chapter, we begin by loading zonal data on travel patterns.